Q. Why are you trialling an Advanced Mooring System (AMS) in Falmouth?

 A. The trial is part funded through the TEVI project.
 The boat used in the trial is an end of life boat left with us.
-We will dispose of at the end of the project with a licenced waste contractor.
+We have now disposed of this vessel.

 Q. What will be the outcomes of the project?

 A. The outcome of the project is the report linked above.
 Falmouth Harbour intend to use the lessons learned from this trial to try and further reduce impacts of mooring on sensitive seabeds.